Frankline10/CODESOFT/README.md

-# CODESOFT
+# CODSOFT
-I am doing an internship on Python programming at CODESOFT.
+I am doing an internship on Python programming at CODSOFT.
 I have made 3 projects which are in this repository.